 - Widen your market / export - one major advantage over premises-based retailers is the ability expand your market beyond local customers very quickly.
 You may discover a strong demand for your products in other countries which you can respond to by targeted marketing, offering your website in a different language, or perhaps partnering with an overseas company.
 See basics of exporting.

 - Customer intelligence - ability to use online marketing tools to target new customers and website analysis tools to gain insight into your customers’ needs.
-For advice on improving your customer’s on-site experience see measuring your online marketing.
+For advice on improving your customer’s on-site experience, read how to measure your online marketing.

 Read further guidance on online selling.